-School School District: State Charter Name: School Name: Name o of Principal or Charter Administrator: Signature: I assure that the school named above has an Identification and Badging Policy that contains the following: (check each box that applies below) All visitors and volunteers who are not school staff/employees are required to report to the office upon entering the campus to sign in and will be issued a "Visitor" pass/badge that is to be worn on campus at all times.
+State Charter Name:

+Print Name of Superintendent: Print Name of Charter Director or Administrator: Superintendent or Designee Signature: Director or Designee Signature: I assure that the school district named above has an Identification and Badging Policy that contains the following: (check each box that applies below) All visitors and volunteers who are not school staff/employees are required to report to the office upon entering the campus to sign in and will be issued a "Visitor" pass/badge that is to be worn on campus at all times.
 Upon leaving campus, badges will be returned and visitors will sign out at the front desk, so that they can be accounted for in an emergency.
-All school staff/employees are required to wear while on campus. ar identifying badges at all times during school hours and All school staff/employees are required to quidentifying pass/badge. uestion anyone seen on campus without an appropriate
+All school staff/employees are required to wear identifying badges at all times during school hours and while on campus.
+All school staff/employees are required appropriate identifying pass/badge. to question anyone seen on campus without an